-All medical education across the continuum—undergraduate medical education (medical school), graduate medical education (internship, residency, and fellowship), continuing medical education (faculty), and simulation—is overseen by the Dean for Medical Education, Halina Brukner, MD.
+All medical education across the continuum—undergraduate medical education (medical school), graduate medical education (internship, residency, and fellowship), continuing medical education (faculty), and simulation—is overseen by the Dean for Medical Education, Vineet Arora, MD, MAPP.

 The University of Chicago is committed to training future leaders who will contribute broadly to society.
 This commitment is reflected in the class composition, which is highly diverse in racial and ethnic background, socioeconomic status, geographic origin, age, undergraduate and graduate college and field of study.

 Pritzker students come from a wide variety of experiences, backgrounds and cultures.
-A typical class at the Pritzker School of Medicine will represent 35 different home states.
-Approximately 20-25% of the class will include those who are underrepresented in medicine.
+A typical class at the Pritzker School of Medicine will represent 35 different home states, while approximately 30% of each entering class are from racial or ethnic backgrounds underrepresented in medicine.
 The entering class will have completed over 40 different undergraduate majors and about half of the class will have taken one or more years off between undergraduate and medical school to work, travel, volunteer, or pursue another graduate degree.